BZoennchen/Pages/_posts/2021-06-08-Informatics-a-love-letter.md

 For example, Ulrich states:
 >Where data are the raw facts of the world, information is then data 'with meaning'.
 When 'data' acquires context-dependent meaning and relevance, it becomes information.
-Furthermore, we obviously expect information to represent valid knowledge on which users can rely for rational action. <br>- W. Ulrich {% cite ulrich:2001 %}
+Furthermore, we obviously expect information to represent valid knowledge on which users can rely for rational action. -- W. Ulrich {% cite ulrich:2001 %}

 But even this definition seems problematic.
 Is there even something like simple brute facts of the world?